danwflynn/reversi/README.txt

 Source Organization:

 Test:
-ReversiModelTests: The entirety of the testing
+ReversiModelTests: The testing done alongside the development of the code base
+ExampleTests: A series of tests made after the model development with the purpose of showcasing important aspects of the game

 view:
 TextualView: Text view interface